-a.s.r. is exposed to a variety of risks.
+a.s.r. health is exposed to a variety of risks.
 There are six main risk categories that a.s.r. recognises, as described below.
-In addition, a.s.r. recognises sustainability risks arising from environmental, social or governance (ESG) events or conditions.
-These risks can be financial and non-financial and can be both strategic and operational.
-This means that all six main risk categories that a.s.r. recognises can be affected by sustainability risks.
-In chapter 4.9.2 Climate change a.s.r. briefly describes how a.s.r. identifies, measures and manages climate risks and opportunities for its business.
+In addition, a.s.r. health recognises sustainability risks arising from environmental, social or governance (ESG) events or conditions.
+The sustainability risks can be financial and non-financial and can be both strategic and operational.
+This means that all six main risk categories that a.s.r. health recognises can be affected by sustainability risks.
+Chapter 2.5.3 Environmental, social and governance of the 2023 Annual Report of a.s.r. briefly describes how a.s.r. identifies, measures and manages climate risks and opportunities for its business.